manaswinidas/kogito-docs/Data-Index-Service.md

 ```

 ##### Filtering
 The provided GraphQL schema also allows for further filtering of the results.
-A filter attribute is optional and allows multiple combinations.
+A _where_ attribute is optional and allows multiple combinations.
 A few examples:

 ```graphql
 {